Marcus8009/Campaign-AB-Testing/README.md

 #### Conclusion:

 The A/B testing results indicate significant differences between the control and test groups for spending, impressions, reach, and adds to cart.
 However, there were no significant differences in website clicks, searches, content views, or purchases.
-This suggests that while the test campaign was more effective in certain areas, it did not significantly impact all metrics.
+The test group did reduce spending, therefore there should be consideration on whether the benefits seen outweigh the costs.